-Every year we received numerous enquiries
+Every year we receive numerous enquiries

 about the suitability of rootstock for a